wilfriedE/LearnIt/Notes.md

 ___development notes___
 Next milestones:
-1)	Fix edit pages for Lesson and Lesson Version
-		Make sure when lesson version gets edited it updates Lesson Make sure edit for Lesson is only available from the Admin Dashboard Implement Delete for Lesson and Lesson Version
+1)	Implement Delete for Lesson and Lesson Version Lesson Delete
-		Make redirec pages for when items no longer exist Lesson Versions can be deleted currently, but on delete update main Lesson and notify of change.
-		Main Lesson delete only put them in a deadlock state.
-	Fix lesson and Lesson version cards.
+			Admins only can delete a Lesson
+				When a lesson is deleted it puts it into a deadlock state not actually deleted.
+				Redirect to 404 if it's in deadlock state
+		Lesson Versions Delete
+			Admins, Moderators and Version Creator (contributor) can delete Delete actually deletes the Lesson version permenantly.
+				(To be worked out further later.)

 2)  Implement the voting feature for Lesson and Lesson Versions Allow voting for all users only